What WMT says

 – escorted Jbel Toubkal mountain climb

-– group transfers (from Marrakech Menera airport to Imlil then back to the city)
+– group transfers (from Marrakech Menera airport at designated times to Imlil then back to the city)

 – Marrakech hotel & final group dinner/breakfast ending Friday morning

-Anything expressly mentioned is excluded such as flights and personal insurance.
+Anything NOT expressly mentioned is excluded such as flights, personal insurance, tips, drinks and alcohol.

 We estimate that this programme is valid for at least 15 CPD hours/credits.